-The following table lists the configuration file names for the 400-Series IP phones.
+The 400-Series IP Phone Model Configuration Files table lists the configuration file names for the 400-Series IP phones.
 These files are stored in the phone configuration directory created on the server when your Mitel system is installed.
 The default directory for these configuration files is as follows: